-World-wide, natural eel populations have decreased strongly in numbers since the 1970s.
-Even so, eel farms still depend on the catches of glass eels in nature which are then raised to market size.
+The European eel is the most important aquaculture species in the Netherlands.
+But world-wide, natural eel populations have decreased considerably in numbers since the 1970s.
+Nevertheless, eel farms still depend on the catches of glass eels in nature which are then raised to market size.

 Closing the production cycle

-Propagation in captivity, as researched by Wageningen Livestock Research, could supply aquaculture with glass eels and close the production cycle.
+Propagation in captivity could supply aquaculture with glass eels and close the production cycle.

 EELRIC is initiated and owned by the partnership between Stichting Duurzame Palingsector Nederland (DUPAN – representing the Dutch eel sector) and Wageningen University & Research.
 EELRIC is a major step towards sustainable eel cultivation.